Eric Raptosh/Getty Images

 - Nominees must be 50 or older

 - The achievements, accomplishments or service on which nominations are based must have been performed on a volunteer basis, without pay.
-AmeriCorps VISTA and Senior Corps Programs’ volunteers (Senior Companions, Foster Grandparents, RSVP, and Senior Demonstration Programs) are eligible
+Volunteers receiving small stipends to cover costs associated with the volunteer activity are eligible.

 - The achievements, accomplishments or service on which the nominations are based must reflect AARP's vision and purpose (see below)